Why Farmers Need to Be Activists

 I used to argue that farmers cannot be expected to be activists, too.
 We are just way too busy and already playing a role.
 Isn’t it enough to demonstrate alternatives to the industrial food system by running organic and sustainable farms?
 Can’t we leave the activism in the hands of our friends who have regular 9-to-5 jobs and are not too exhausted to form a sentence when their workday is done?
 But recent events in Washington have demonstrated that it is in everyone’s best interest for us to be advocates, too.

-At the very end of the year, in the midst of fiscal cliff madness, Congress passed a controversial farm bill extension.
-Maybe you saw headlines like this one from the Argus Leader: “Organic ag feels neglect in farm bill: Passed over in favor of large commodity farmers.”
+At the very end of 2012, in the midst of fiscal cliff madness, Congress passed a controversial farm bill extension.
+Maybe you saw headlines like this one from the Argus Leader: “Organic ag feels neglect in the farm bill: Passed over in favor of large commodity farmers.”
 Despite great work by advocates for organic and sustainable farming, the extension of the farm bill contained many disappointments.

 According to Brian Snyder, the executive director of the Pennsylvania Association for Sustainable Agriculture, the last-minute extension of the farm bill was a wakeup call.
 “While retaining the subsidy programs for commodity crops, essentially all of the more-or-less sustainable provisions of the bill were missing in the extension.”
 Similarly, Roger Noonan, president of the New England Farmers Union, said, “This extension is a disaster for New England farmers and consumers.
 Programs that support renewable energy, farmers markets, beginning farmers, organic and specialty crop research were all stripped of mandatory funding for 2013.”